jsonkao/competitive-coding/README.md

 ## Arrays

-When doing dynamic programming with arrays, you typically store the best possible answer up to index `i` in another array's index `i`.
+When doing greedy algorithms on arrays with dynamic programming, you typically store the best possible answer up to index `i` in another array's index `i`.

 # Data Structures